Week 3 takeaways: Panic time for Cowboys, Raiders?

-The Buffalo Bills upset the Minnesota Vikings in a big way, Baker Mayfield made his debut, and the New Orleans Saints outlasted the Atlanta Falcons in a NFC South overtime battle.
+The Buffalo Bills upset the Minnesota Vikings in a big way, Baker Mayfield made his debut, the New Orleans Saints outlasted the Atlanta Falcons in a NFC South overtime battle, and the New England Patriots are on a losing streak.
 And it might be time to panic for the Dallas Cowboys and Oakland Raiders, among others.

 All that and more in Week 3's biggest takeaways from NFL Nation.